manticoresoftware/manticoresearch/manual/Read_this_first.md

 * essential things like adding documents and running searches
 * performance optimization tips, tricks and extending Manticore with the help of plugins and custom functions

-##### Do not skip ✔️
+##### Do not skip 1️⃣ 2️⃣ 3️⃣
-Key sections of the manual are marked with ✔️ sign in the menu for your convenience since their corresponding functionality is most used.
-If you are new to Manticore **we highly recommend not skiping them**.
+Key sections of the manual are marked with 1️⃣, 2️⃣, 3️⃣ etc. in the menu for your convenience since their corresponding functionality is most used.
+If you are new to Manticore **we highly recommend not skipping them**.

 ##### Quick start guide
 If you are looking for a quick understanding of how Manticore works in general [⚡ Quick start guide](Quick_start_guide.md) is a good place to start.